 Pet food pouches

 Pet food pouches can be recycled by Terracycle at these collection points.
-They must be washed first, so you may consider buying tins for wet food instead.
+They must be washed first, so you might consider buying tins for wet food instead.

 Depending on the state of your phone, they can be sold to recyclers like MusicMagpie once you’ve removed the data from them.
 Shop around for the best deal.

-Plastic bags can be recycled at supermarkets and don’t forget to include your bread bags as they can be recycled as well!
-They usually get made into bin bags or carrier bags.
+Plastic bags can be recycled at supermarkets.
+Don’t forget to include your bread bags as they can be recycled as well!
+Often they get made into bin bags or carrier bags.

 Morrisons helpfully print information on their packaging to show what you can bring back into the store for recycling and what can be done at home.

-Collect old clothes and you can take them to a textile bank at your local recycling centre but always check the website before you go.
+Old clothes can usually be taken to a textile bank at your local recycling centre but always check the website before you go.

 Clothing store H&M did have a garment recycling scheme, but it was panned because as sellers of fast fashion, they are part of the problem.

-Swedish Stockings are a company that make tights from recycled materials (I’m wearing them in the picture – not an ad, I’m genuinely impressed with their business model).
+Swedish Stockings are a company that make tights from recycled materials and I’m wearing them in the picture.
+This is not an ad, I’m genuinely impressed with their business model.
 They offer a discount to anyone who sends in their old tights (any brand) and they’re made into filler material for fibreglass tanks until the technology to separate the fibres to reknit them into fabric becomes available.